READ_ICEBERG

 For more examples of LOCATION

-, see CREATE LOCATION and CREATE LOCATION (Iceberg).
+, see CREATE LOCATION (Iceberg).

-l_orderkey | l_partkey | l_suppkey | l_linenumber | l_quantity | l_extendedprice | l_discount | l_tax | l_returnflag | l_linestatus | l_shipdate | l_commitdate | l_receiptdate | l_shipinstruct | l_shipmode | l_comment |
+The following code example reads the first 5 rows from an Iceberg table in a file-based catalog stored on S3:l_orderkey | l_partkey | l_suppkey | l_linenumber | l_quantity | l_extendedprice | l_discount | l_tax | l_returnflag | l_linestatus | l_shipdate | l_commitdate | l_receiptdate | l_shipinstruct | l_shipmode | l_comment |

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|